ImXico/Cyberpunk/README.md

 #### Image Manager
 This is made to be used with [TextureAtlases](https://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g2d/TextureAtlas.html).
 Information on how to use the TexturePacker to pack many smaller images onto larger images can be found [here](https://github.com/libgdx/libgdx/wiki/Texture-packer).

-Say we've got `myPack.png` and `myPack.pack` from the Texture Packer inside our `assets` folder - we'll use that to explore this tiny API.
+Say we've got `myPack.png` and `myPack.pack` from the Texture Packer inside our `assets` folder - we'll use that as an example.

 - `ImageManager.loadAtlas("myPack", "myPack.pack")` - Loads "myPack.pack" onto the app and keys it as "myPack".
 - `ImageManager.loadAtlas("myPack", "myPack.pack", true)` - Loading + setting it as the default atlas.